Kithmini13/Kithmini13/README.md

 <h4 >I'm an undergraduate at Sri Lanka Institute of Information Technology </h4>

-- 🎓 I’m currently following BSc(Hons) in Information Technology Specializing in Data Science Enginnering
+- 🎓 I’m currently following BSc(Hons) in Information Technology Specializing in Data Science
 - 🌱 I’m currently learning about Data Science✌
 - ✉ How to reach me: **kithminikaushalya19991113@gmail.com**